nbdc-datahub/hbcd-docs/docs/instruments/neurocog/macarthur-bates.md

   <span class="arrow">▸</span>
 </div>
 <div class="collapsible-content">
-<p>All summary scores (e.g. Total Gestures, Words Understood, Words Produced) and associated percentiles (with and without adjustment for child sex) were computed within Web-CDI using the most updated norms within that software and described in MacArthur-Bates User's Guide and Technical Manual, 3rd Edition (Marchman, Dale, and Fenson, 2023).</p>
+<p>All summary scores (e.g. <strong>Total Gestures</strong>, <strong>Words Understood</strong>, <strong>Words Produced</strong>) and associated percentiles (with and without adjustment for child sex) were computed within Web-CDI using the most updated norms within that software and described in MacArthur-Bates User's Guide and Technical Manual, 3rd Edition (Marchman, Dale, and Fenson, 2023).</p>
 <p>The child’s age at administration for purposes of scoring the CDI is entered by the caregiver as part of the Web-CDI form.
 The caregiver also notes on this form if the child was born prematurely and if so, by how many weeks.
 The Web-CDI then provides percentile scores both unadjusted and adjusted for prematurity.
-See https://webcdi.org/static/webcdi/pdf/webCDIManual.pdf.</p>
+See <a href="https://webcdi.org/static/webcdi/pdf/webCDIManual.pdf">https://webcdi.org/static/webcdi/pdf/webCDIManual.pdf</a>.</p>
-<p>All summary scores (e.g. Total Gestures, Words Understood, Words Produced) and associated percentiles (with and without adjustment for child sex) were computed within Web-CDI using the most updated norms within that software and described in MacArthur-Bates User's Guide and Technical Manual, 3rd Edition (Marchman, Dale, and Fenson, 2023).</p>
-<p>The child’s age at administration for purposes of scoring the CDI is entered by the caregiver as part of the Web-CDI form.
-The caregiver also notes on this form if the child was born prematurely and if so, by how many weeks.
-The Web-CDI then provides percentile scores both unadjusted and adjusted for prematurity.
-See https://webcdi.org/static/webcdi/pdf/webCDIManual.pdf.</p>
 </div>

 ## References